qdrant/landing_page/qdrant-landing/content/articles/immutable.md

 - Copy-on-write
 - Soft-delete

-Also might we interesting to describe segments and how we can write to the segment, which is currently under optimization (and have to be read-only).
+Also, it might be interesting to describe segments and how we can write to the segment, which is currently under optimization (and have to be read-only).

 ## Downsides and how to compensate them

 * Immutable data structures are less efficient for updates, amortized complexity is the same, but constant factor is higher.
-Sometimes we need to build index twice for the same data.
+Sometimes we need to build an index twice for the same data.
 * Immutable data structures assume read (search) heavy workload, which is expected for search engines.
-* With segments it is possible to fallback to mutable data structures, so abitily to have immutable storage is more generic and flexible, than just mutable storage.
+* With segments it is possible to fall back to mutable data structures, so ability to have immutable storage is more generic and flexible, than just mutable storage.